Site Analysis and Project Language for the Sant’Anna Institute

 Our pots and tiles are finally finished!

-Pasquale came back to work with us some more.
+Pasquale and Vincenzo came back to work with us some more.
 Now that the pots and tiles were dried and ready, we learned how to glaze them.
 Check out these two videos to get a feel of the entire process:

 Learning To Feel With Our Eyes